 Here is what Mount Royal is doing to mitigate this risk on campus when there is an air quality issue due to wildfire smoke:

-• Please note: Specific Science & Tech lab spaces are required by legislation to run on balanced 100 percent ODA supply and 100 percent exhaust at all times.
-All outdoor air which enters is fully exhausted.
-These spaces may experience higher levels of smoke odours.
+- Please note: Specific areas such as lab spaces and the pool are required to run on balanced 100 percent ODA supply and 100 percent exhaust at all times.
+In these areas all outdoor air which enters the building is being filtered but these spaces may experience higher levels of smoke odours.

 Here is what you can to reduce your exposure when there is an air quality issue due to wildfire smoke: